"Day Hiker’s Guide to all the Trails

 has color-coded maps showing the hikes for each area and tables that list the

 trail sequence and total mileages for each hike.
-Included are a list of available
+Included are a list of

-on this link.
+them, click on this link.
 Map and

 example of corresponding table for Cataloochee Area